University Teaching Fellow: The

 Research in Progress

-“Qualitative Comparative Statics,” with Andrew Buck.
+“A New Approach to Model Verification, Falsification, and Selection,” with Andrew Buck.
 Extension and resolution of the results published with Andrew Buck in 2011 and 2012 as cited above.
-Planned completion in AY 2013-2014.
-Target journal, Econometrica.
+Planned completion in AY 2014-2015.
+Target journal(s), American Economic Review or Econometrica.

 “Comparative Statics and Forecast Evaluation.”
 Application of the method published in Lady (2010) cited above.
 Planned completion AY 2014-1015.
 Target journal, Energy Economics.